A document that showcases the academic and professional accomplishment of a job applicant

 The prospective employer may require the applicants to be members of specific professional bodies.
 This section mostly applies to select positions such as accountants, engineers, surveyors, IT professionals, etc. List all the professional bodies and associations that you belong to and the status of your membership.

-How to Format a Curriculum Vitae
+How to Format a CV

 The following are some of the rules that you should follow when formatting your curriculum vitae: